 Treatment

 The medication comes in a small vial with either 50 or 100 units of the toxin inside.
 It is diluted with normal saline to make a concentration of 2 to 2.5 units per 0.1 cc.
-One 1 cc syringe can be used to administer 25 units of Botox which is an appropriate starting dose for someone’s first treatment
+One 1 cc syringe can be used to administer 25 units which is an appropriate starting dose for someone’s first treatment

 The treatment starts with a cleansing of the involved skin with an alcohol wipe.
-Sometimes a topical anesthetic cream is used in patients that are sensitivie.
+Sometimes a topical anesthetic cream is used in patients that are sensitive.
 Using a very small needle the solution is injected into the forehead, glabella and crow’s feet muscles, sometimes superficially and sometimes deep depending on the muscle locations.
 Small amounts are injected throughout, consisting of multiple small injections.

 Care is taken to not inject excessive amounts in certain areas as this can result in eyebrow ptosis or descent, and even paralysis of the levator muscle of the upper eyelid.